 “Thank you for contacting me.
 Sorry, but I can’t help you because my blog isn’t about remote control cyborgs so I don’t think your product will interest my readers.”

 Times have changed.
 Now a cursory glance is all an unsolicited pitch gets before I hit delete.
-A lot of time, I only read the subject of the email before I delete it.
+A lot of time, I only read the subject of the email before I decide to open it.

-I no longer feel guilty about that either because some of the pitch emails don't seem to come from real people, or at least not from people with real communications skills, a real passion for what they do or a real idea about how to get people to say yes.
+I no longer feel guilty about that because some pitch emails don’t seem to come from real people, or at least not from people with real communications skills, a real passion for what they do or a real idea about how to get people to say yes.

 Let me show you a few samples of pitch emails I’ve received to give you an idea of the suffering innocent bloggers and business people like you and me are being put through.
 Take this as an example of a pitch email that recently turned up: